 If you want the effect of smooth water, you need to use a slower shutter speed.

-- Similar to above, set your DSLR or mirrorless camera to “S” for shutter priority.
-If you are taking a hand held shot, try it first at 1/20 second.
+- If you typically keep your camera in automatic mode, you might want to set the camera to “S” for shutter priority.
+This will allow you to set the shutter speed while the camera makes the rest of the adjustments.
+If you are taking a handheld shot, try it first at 1/20 second.
 To help yourself stay steady, hold the camera with both hands, elbows down at your side, and gently hold your breath before you take the shot.
-If your shot is clear, try again at 1/15 seconds.
+If your image is in focus, try again at 1/15 seconds.
 Or, if your original shot is blurry, try again at 1/30 second.

 - If you have a tripod, set your camera on shutter priority, and set the shutter no faster than 1/20 second.
 I usually start at 1/5 seconds or slower if I have an ND filter.
 If it is too bright, try a shorter time.